 On April 25, 2018, OKEX, the third largest Hong Kong-based cryptocurrency exchange in the world was forced to suspend all ERC20 tokens after the developers discovered a bug called BatchOverFlow that made the tokens vulnerable.
 Malicious parties could generate a large number of tokens and deposit that into a regular address.
 This would make many of the tokens vulnerable to price manipulation.
 It is notable that this came at the heels of an exploit that caused users of MyEtherWaller, an ERC20 wallet resource, unwittingly interact with phishing websites which left their funds and information exposed.
 “While some sources erroneously attributed the attack to weaknesses within MyEtherWallet’s infrastructure, developers subsequently refuted the claims.”

-This article will give you an idea about the common vulnerabilities a poorly coded smartcontract can have and the possible solutions for it.
+This article will give you an idea about the common vulnerabilities a poorly coded smartcontract can have and the possible solutions to it.

 Talk to our experts to make sure your smartcontract is secure.